nicolasleenaerts/NLML/README.md

 # MBR_ML

 This github repository stores the machine learning tools of the Mind Body Research Group of the KU Leuven.
-It includes several scripts using elastic net regularized regression, BISCUIT, random forest and gradient boosting.
 The scripts in this repository were developed to build person-specific and pooled prediction models for binge eating, binge drinking and alcohol use with ecological momentary assessment data.
 However, they can be used in all kinds of contexts.

 ### Elastic Net